 The purpose of this is to safely move the joints in your cervical spine within their physiological joint space to release tension and muscle spasm.

 Chiropractors spend many years in school perfecting this procedure, and when performed correctly, it is safe, painless, and very effective to relieve muscle and joint tension.

 According to the most recent literature, neck manipulation does not cause strokes, but rather people are presenting with stroke-like symptoms, and the health care practitioner fails to screen the cause of those symptoms accurately.

 If you have any specific concerns about this or want to abstain from this altogether, please communicate this to your health care practitioner.

-There are numerous other options to help resolve your neck pain, and it is the practitioner’s responsibility to respect your wishes.
+There are numerous other options to help resolve your neck pain.

 What happens when a chiropractor adjusts or cracks your neck or back?

 The actual noise you hear when your neck “cracks” is a quick stretching of the spinal facet joint.